-No one can restore Nassar’s theft or repair the damage he did to the lives of his victims, but a personal injury lawsuit can bring awareness to sexual danger and perhaps prevent others from suffering the same harm.
+No one can restore what an abuser takes or repair the damage to the lives of his victims, but a personal injury lawsuit can bring awareness to some semblance of justice to survivors and perhaps prevent others from suffering the same harm.
 Contact the attorneys at Estey & Bomberger for compassionate legal help after a sexual assault or rape in San Diego.

 What Is Sexual Assault?

 The law defines sexual assault by degrees, so victims may have to explain to law enforcement the degree to which they suffered sexual assault.
 Though challenging enough for adults, this would be even more difficult for victims who are children.
 Whether an adult or a child, victims should seek counseling to help them recover after sexual abuse or assault.